scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 ```

 This works reasonably well, and properly tests our regex does indeed find the version string; of course you could
-actually return a real device output instead of hte abbreviated output here as well -- that would make things a bit
+actually return a real device output instead of the abbreviated output here as well -- that would make things a bit
 more "real".
 This is nice, but it does not test any scrapli behavior at all as scrapli is completely patched out of
 the test.
 There must be a better way!